Jaymec78/Hello-World/README.md

 # Hello-World
 first project
-I have a defree in IT but want to change fields.
+I have a degree in IT but want to change fields.